saylesss88/nix-book/src/nix/gpg-agent.md

 > ❗ NOTE: After you remove your primary key, you will no longer be able to
 > derive subkeys from it or sign keys unless you re-import it.

-Since we added our Subkeys keygrip to our `gpg-agent.nix` and :

 ```bash
 # extract the primary key
 gpg -a --export-secret-key sayls8@proton.me > secret_key